- Differentiate between bacteria, archaea, and eukarya.

 Key events and evidence in the evolution of the three domains of life on Earth

 Early life on Earth: The Earth is approximately 4.6 billion years old based on radiometric dating.
 While it is formally possible that life arose during the Hadean eon, conditions may not have been stable enough on the planet to sustain life because large numbers of asteroids were thought to have collided with the planet during the end of the Hadean and beginning of the Archean eons.
 Evidence from microfossils (literally “microscopic fossils”) suggests that the life was present on Earth at least 3.8 billion years ago.
 The earliest chemical evidence of life, in the form of chemical signatures produced only by living organisms, dates to approximately 3.6 billion years ago.
 What were these early life forms like?
 For the first billion years of Earth’s existence, the atmosphere was anoxic, meaning that there was no molecular oxygen (O2).
-Thus the first living things were single-celled, prokaryoticanaerobic (living without oxygen).
-These living things were photoautotrophs, using solar energy to fix inorganic carbon, but they did not produce oxygen as a byproduct of this photosynthesis.
+Thus the first living things were single-celled, prokaryotic anaerobes (living without oxygen) and likely chemotrophic.

 The increase in oxygen, called “The Oxygen Revolution,” enabled the evolution of larger bodies and organs and tissues, such as brains, with high metabolic rates.
 The increase in oxygen is a dramatic example of how life can alter the planet.
 Evolution of oxygenic photosynthesis changed the planet’s atmosphere over billions of years, and in turn caused radical shifts in the biosphere: from an anoxic environment populated by anaerobic, single-celled prokaryotes, to eukaryotes living in a micro-aerophilic (low-oxygen) environment, to multicellular-organisms in an oxygen-rich environment.
 The video below provides an overview of the Oxygen Revolution (aka, the Oxygen Catastrophe), including its detrimental effects on the organisms that lived at the time: